-Accrued paid sick leave must be used concurrently with leave taken under this policy.
-If SDI benefits have begun, the employee may choose to supplement those benefits with accrued paid sick leave.
-Paid sick leave and SDI benefits combined may not exceed 100% of regular pay.
+Accrued PTO must be used concurrently with leave taken under this policy.
+If SDI benefits have begun, the employee may choose to supplement those benefits with accrued PTO.
+PTO and SDI benefits combined may not exceed 100% of regular pay.

-Additionally, employees may choose to use accrued paid leave (such as vacation or paid time off), concurrently with some or all of the leave under this policy.
+Additionally, employees may choose to use accrued PTO, concurrently with some or all of the leave under this policy.
 To receive paid leave, eligible employees must comply with the company's normal procedures for the applicable paid-leave policy (e.g., call-in procedures, advance notice).
 If SDI benefits are being paid, accrued paid leave and SDI payments combined may not exceed 100% of pay.